nvaccess/nvda/readme.txt

 To generate developer documentation, type: scons devDocs
 The developer docs will be placed in the devDocs folder in the output directory.

+To generate developer documentation for nvdaHelper (not included in the devDocs target): scons devDocs_nvdaHelper
+The documentation will be placed in the devDocs\nvdaHelper folder in the output directory.

 To generate an archive of debug symbols for the various dll/exe binaries, type: scons symbolsArchive